CarlitoTF99/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+some challenges I encauter are the following:

-Understanding and implementing the sort function and destructuring.
+- Understanding and implementing the sort function and destructuring.
-Dynamically appending DOM elements correctly.
+- Dynamically appending DOM elements correctly.
-Formatting numbers using toLocaleString.
+- Formatting numbers using toLocaleString.
-Debugging missing images or broken data.
+- Debugging missing images or broken data.
-Finding and using the correct secret keys.
+- Finding and using the correct secret keys.
 ## License

     Copyright [2024] [Jose Huertero]